datamodeja/Data-Science-Meet-Up/README.md

 | 21 November 2019 |---------------| ---------|
 | 19 December 2019 |---------------| ---------|

-# Past Lecturers, Presentations and Tutorials:
+# Past Lectures, Presentations and Tutorials:
 ## Presentations in 2019
 ### 1. Introduction to Data Science - October, 2019
 1. [The State of the Industrial Revolution]() by Shamar Morgan.